nflo90/espn-web-crawler/README.md

 This approach works to scrape similar data from multiple pages, like tables or text.
 Using ESPN as the example, we are working through constructing urls like this https://www.espn.com/nfl/matchup?gameId=401326626.
 This file walks through how to scrape game stats for every game for a season.
-To do that, we need to crawl through the list of teams, the schedules, and finally the nested page where the data is.
+To do that, we need to crawl through the list of teams, the schedules, and finally the pages where the actual data tables are.